 For those seeking the most Instagrammable places in Paris, the streets of Montemarte or the Latin Quarter provide endless photo backdrops.
 If it’s an epic cityscape you wish to capture, do not miss a sunset from the top of the Arc de Triomphe or the Sacre Coeur.

 TOP INSTAGRAM TIP FOR PARIS: Shoot from a different perspective

-Paris is the most popular tourist destination in the world and the Eiffel tower is the most photographed monument EVER.
-Unless you want to have a camera roll that replicates a google image search, go to the effort of doing a few simple things to surpass the obvious and get some unique shots of the city of love.
+Paris is the most popular tourist destination in the world.
+The Eiffel tower is the most photographed monument EVER.
+Unless you want to have a camera roll that replicates a google image search, you need to surpass the obvious to get unique shots of the city of love.